Is the Internet Disrupting the Real Estate Industry?

 I watched it all happen and wasn’t shocked at all when my job was squeezed out the door.
 I was replaced by no one.
 One person who was doing four jobs was all of sudden doing five.
 I, again, was not surprised.
 Or even upset.
 I mean, it’s pointless to get angry at changes in the world.
 I need to change with it.

 The shrinkage of radio didn’t surprise me because what radio offered was disposable entertainment.
 What does radio purvey?
 Songs, mostly.
-How much do songs cost? $1.29, for my last purchase (Lizzo, Truth Hurts, if you were curious :).
+How much do songs cost? $1.29, for my last purchase.

 How much do homes cost?
 Hundreds of thousands (See Fort Collins Real Estate Median Price Blog Post Here).
 Real estate agents help people deal with what is often their biggest investment.
 You’re only out $1.29 if the song stinks.
 With real estate, a mistake can be a huge blow to your financial life.